Video Visit Features & Functions

 - You may close the panel by clicking the arrow again.

-- The Chat feature may be used to exchange written messages or web links with your provider.
+- The Chat feature may be used to exchange written messages or web links with your provider, and to receive connectivity tips from the automated Mend Bot.

 - Keep in Mind: To chat with Mend live chat support, click "Need Help?" at the top of the page.